 Creating "Windows" involves careful removal of specifc branches to create views while maintaining the health and balance of the tree.

-Topping is the removal of a tree's central leader or all branches and vegetation above a certain height.
+Topping is the removal of the tree's central leader.
 Avoid this practice which weakens trees and often makes them hazardous.